runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aelfae.md

 # Æl'fae

-The original Æl'fae were a group of nomadic Ældar skilled in animal shapeshifting.
+The original Æl'fae were a group of Ældar skilled in animal shapeshifting, wo left the Ældar civilization to live more in-tune with nature.
 Modern Æl'fae are nomadic natural shapeshifters, who can shapeshift between a human form and a single animal form. Æl'fae most often live in small family groups (5-15 individuals).
 A single family of 'fae will generally have the same or similar animal form.
 Lone